If you take pride in how your car looks – and who doesn’t? – noticing any dings or scratches on it can quickly ruin your mood.

 - Aluminum polish.

-How to Fix Curb Rash at Home – Step by Step Guide
+How to Fix Curb Rash at Home – Step-by-Step Instructions

 If you have aluminum or chrome wheels, you can easily repair curb rash at home.
 All you need to do is invest some time and hard work.
 And your wheels are going to look as good as new in practically no time.